Winifred Ling, spoke with thehomeground.asia about failing marriages. Read on to find out her thoughts in the article below.

 It is more important to show your care and love through tangible actions frequently rather than doing a grand gesture once or twice a year on special occasions.You strengthen the emotional connection between the two of you when you do small acts of service and love to your partner by sending a message to encourage him or her on a challenging day or to share in the joy of small wins.
 Identify your partner’s love language and show your love accordingly in a way that he or she can receive and appreciate.Thank each other regularly, affirm the virtues you admire in one another and be willing to apologise first to repair any regrettable incidence.

 Build a healthy love bank

-A love bank is a collection of what makes you feel connected, cared for and valued by your partner.
-The concept is similar to a normal bank where there is deposit and withdrawal.
-When you build more positive interactions with your partner, your emotional love bank account is flourishing.
+A “love bank” is a collection of what makes you feel connected, cared for and valued by your partner.
+The concept is similar to a normal bank account where there are deposits and withdrawals.
+When you build more positive interactions with your partner, your emotional love bank account flourishes.
 You feel safe and secure.
 Even if you have a “withdrawal” (for example, a small argument), it doesn’t feel too threatening.
-You know that you have sufficient amount in there that it won’t end up in the red.
-When you notice that your partner or you are getting more annoyed and easily triggered, chances are there is an overdraft.
+You know that you have sufficient amount in that will not result in a deficit.
+When you notice that your partner or you are getting more annoyed and easily triggered,there is a danger that you may need an overdraft.
+For example, things that don’t usually bother you about your partner’s behaviour, irritate you now.
 Pay attention to it and put in effort to increase the emotional connection.
-Ways to increase your love bank include understanding your partner’s inner world, showing fondness and admiration, and turning towards his or her bid of connection.
+Ways to increase your love bank include understanding your partner’s inner world, showing fondness and admiration, and turning towards his or her bids for connection.
 Repeat #3, #4 and #5.
-Be mindful not to turn this into a game of reciprocity where comparison is made on who’s done more.
+Be mindful not to turn this into a game of reciprocity where comparisons are made on who’s done more.

 Approach conflict with curiosity